 The following is a list of the companies who I have chosen to affiliate myself with.
 Let me tell you a little about why I love them so much.

-Amazon.com: I love amazon and have ordered from them for many years in various countries.
-They supply pretty much anything you could want at great prices, ship quickly and often for free (if you purchase at least $35 of eligible products.
-What I do is save up products I need and order only when I’ve reached that amount.).
+Amazon.com: I’ve been using Amazon for years in the United States and in Italy.
+They supply pretty much anything you could want at great prices, ship quickly and often for free.
 Their customer service is beyond compare.
-I also own a Kindle Paperwhite and download loads of inexpensive or free e-books (I am currently catching up on all the classic literature from the 1800s that I’d never read, all downloaded for free).
-I also use my Kindle to read generic e-books in PDF form.
+I also own a Kindle Paperwhite and download loads of inexpensive or free e-books.
 As I live in Italy, I also have had an account on Amazon.it pretty much since the day the website opened.
 As an Amazon Associate I earn from qualifying purchases.

 Craftsy: How awesome is Craftsy?!
 A point of reference for all DIY enthusiasts, it has an incredible number and variety of online classes and patterns (many of which are free!) running the gamut of crafts.
 I’m naturally drawn to the sewing patterns and courses, but there are also resources for knitting and crochet, jewelry making, cake design… you name it and they’ve got it!
 Craftsy makes it easy to learn something new no matter how old or where you live… yah!